mardon/PrestaShop_aktcsv/README.md

 PrestaShop_aktcsv
 ================================================

-Update price and stock quantity in PrestaShop 1.5.6 from CSV
+Update price and stock (or just stock) quantity in PrestaShop 1.5.6 and 1.6.6 from CSV

 based on AktCSV from sokon.pl for PS 1.4 [PL]